Milestones

 2008

-- Olympus acquires Gyrus ACMI.
+- Olympus acquired Gyrus ACMI.

 - FluoView FV10i introduced as the world’s first self-contained laser scanning confocal microscope.